Touchie771/ShellExecution/README.md

 **Returns:**
 - Success: The command output as a string
 - Failure: Error message with exit code or exception details

-## Configuration

-The server uses Spring Boot's default configuration.
-You can customize settings by creating an `application.properties` file in `src/main/resources/`.

 ## Project Structure